benshimonz/V1/README.md

 - The visual notation for the entity directly left of the aggregation is '←' instead of '_et_'.
 Similarly, the visual notation for the entities directly right of the aggregation is '→'.
 When there is a single entity directly left of the aggregation and a single entity directly right of the aggregation - the visual notation for both is 'pair' instead of '{_et_, _et_}'

-_**Q87:** Any dragon that was frozen at least once, and the cumulative duration he was frozen is smaller than 100 minutes_
+_**Q87:** Any dragon that was frozen at least once, and the cumulative duration he was frozen is less than 100 minutes_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q087.png)